Addiction is a feelings disease

 Patients often come into treatment thinking that recovery is about putting down the drugs or alcohol, when in fact, as the AA Big Book says, recovery "could have little permanent effect unless at once followed by a strenuous effort to face, and be rid of, the things in ourselves which have been blocking us".

 Being in treatment and recovery therefore means reconnecting with a whole host of feelings and emotions, which patients on our treatment programme often say can feel very intense once they are no longer drinking or using.
 If you think back to being a child and your earliest experiences of feeling happy or sad or scared, such feelings seemed to take over your whole being, until you learn to manage it, and this is much like being in early treatment.
 Alongside this, the partners and families of our patients often complain that in their addiction, their loved ones were selfish and self-centred, and difficult to talk to.
-Being in treatment and recovery also then means re-learning how to navigate these relationships in a positive way.
+Being in addiction treatment and recovery also then means re-learning how to navigate these relationships in a positive way.
 This is why we involve families in treatment, both for the patients' benefit and also to support their loved ones who have a raft of their own feelings to process.

 So, whilst there are several contributing factors to addiction, and more and more is becoming known about the neuroscience of addiction, at a grass roots level, addiction is a feelings disease.